-Steven Santoro, originally known as Steven Kowalczyk, grew up in Milford, Massachusetts.
+Steven Santoro, originally known as Steven Kowalczyk, grew up on the outskirts of Boston, Massachusetts.
 As a child, he began playing the saxophone and quickly fell in love with Big Band charts such as Count Basie’s “Queen Bee”.
 However, it wasn't until he discovered his passion for songwriting on the piano that he found his true gift.
 Steven pursued his love for music at the University of Massachusetts, where he studied Afro-American Music and Jazz under the guidance of Dr. Horace Boyer.
 Here, he honed his skills in singing and improvisation, blending the classics with his own contemporary flair.
 It was through this process that Steven's unique voice and style began to emerge.

 Steven Santoro's talent for blending jazz and popular music caught the attention of Ahmet Ertegun while he was living in Los Angeles.
 Ertegun, the legendary founder of Atlantic Records, partnered with Shane Keister to produce Steven's debut album, "Moods and Grooves."
 The album was released worldwide and reached #1 on Jazz FM Radio in the United Kingdom and #20 on jazz radio in the US.
 The album features some of the most accomplished musicians of our time, including Carlos Vega, Joe Porcaro, Dean Parks, Lee Sklar, John Patitucci, Alan Broadbent, Greg Wells, Ray Brinker, Chuck Domanico, Chris Botti, and Emil Richards.
 Following the album's release, Steven embarked on a tour, opening for FOURPLAY (Bob James, Nathan East, Lee Ritenour, Harvey Mason).
 He later performed to his own audiences in London's West End.